Bardolph-Automation-Inc/bardolph/docs/installation.rst

   sudo /etc/init.d/lighttpd start

-I don't have an elegant way to stop the FCGI process, so:
+I don't have an elegant way to stop the FCGI process, so, as the `lights` user:

 .. code-block:: bash